AMythicDev/minus/README.md

 Issues, pull requests are more than welcome
 Unless explicitly stated otherwise, all works to minus are dual licensed under the MIT and Apache License 2.0

+See [CONTRIBUTING.md] on how to contribute to minus

 See the licenses in their respective files